-In addiction treatment you can expect to live a very structured existence for the duration of the program.
+In addiction treatment, you can expect to live a very structured existence for the duration of the program.
 There is a reason for this, and that is to help stabilize the client in early recovery, offering predictability, normal healthy routines, and constant engagement during each day.
-Generally, a treatment program will offer several different but complimentary treatment elements.
+Generally, a treatment program will offer several different but complementary treatment elements.
 These typically include:

 - Psychotherapy sessions

 - Classes that teach about how addiction develops

 - Medication management

 - Experiential therapies, including recreational activities, yoga, meditation, mindfulness training, art therapy, acupuncture, journaling, and massage therapy